 All of the Ignite Driving School instructors have achieved and maintain grades A and B!

 Ignite driving schools only hires the best people, to ensure you the best learning experience.
-All of our instructors are fully qualified to either grade 5 or 6, the highest ranks possible.
+All of our instructors are fully qualified to either grades A and B, the highest ranks possible.
 We understand that each student has a different learning process, and each will require a slightly different approach to get them on the road properly.
 Our professional, friendly instructors will work with you to give you the help that you need to do your best.

 What do the grades mean?

 Qualified driving instructors are regularly tested to assess their actual driving and instructional skill.
-An examiner rides along to observe an actual lesson, and grades the instructor on their overall level of competence, from 1 to 6.
+An examiner rides along to observe an actual lesson, and grades the instructor on their overall level of competence.

 About driving instructor grades

 Approved driving instructors (ADIs) are regularly assessed on their instructional ability.
 During a normal lesson with a pupil, they’re assessed on how well they:

 planned the lesson

 manage risk to their pupil and other road users